-Introduction to Developmental Disabilities

-Introduction to developmental disabilities such as mental retardation, autism, syndromes (e.g., Down syndrome, Fetal Alcohol syndrome), neurological, sensory, physical and health impairments, learning disabilities, and emotional and behavioral disorders.
+DVD 110 Introduction to Developmental Disabilities Introduction to developmental disabilities such as mental retardation, autism, syndromes (e.g., Down syndrome, Fetal Alcohol syndrome), neurological, sensory, physical and health impairments, learning disabilities, and emotional and behavioral disorders.
 Incorporates a socio-political perspective (laws, legislation, court cases, and attitudes on the treatment of people with developmental disabilities.)
 Effective teaching and intervention strategies will be explored.
 Special attention will be devoted to addressing barriers to integration and the impact on the individual and his/her family.
 Students will explore their own beliefs and biases regarding people with disabilities and their possible role as change agents in society.

-DVD 210 Current Issues in Developmental Disabilities 3 credits

-This course will address issues specific to working with individuals with developmental disabilities and mental retardation.
+Prerequisite: Eligibility for ENG 101 3 Credits DVD 210 Current Issues in Developmental Disabilities This course will address issues specific to working with individuals with developmental disabilities and mental retardation.
 The overarching theme is finding balance between the individual's right to self-determination and the health and safety of the people with whom we work.
 Students enrolled in this course will gain a deeper understanding and appreciation of issues that may have been presented in previous human service classes.
 In addition, they will further develop their skills in working with people with developmental disabilities as well as developing the skills needed to work with agencies, communities, and families.
 Topics covered in this class may include person centered thinking, teaching and learning, diversity, health and wellness, sexuality, human rights, grief and loss, and working with families.

-Prerequisites: HSV 113, DVD 110, PSY 110

-ECONOMICS

-ECN 100(B) Introduction to Economics

-This course provides an introduction to the basic principles and processes of economic theory and analysis, as will as exploring applications to contemporary issues.
+Prerequisites: HSV 113, DVD 110 and PSY 110 3 Credits ECONOM IICS ECN 100 Introduction to Economics [B] This course provides an introduction to the basic principles and processes of economic theory and analysis, as will as exploring applications to contemporary issues.
 This course also provides basic knowledge concerning the role, use, and interpretation of graphs and equations within economics.
 Fundamental topics and questions in both microeconomics and macroeconomics are presented to provide a broad background for understanding economic issues.

-ECN 101(B) Introduction to Macroeconomics

-An introduction to the basic principles and processes of macroeconomics, including theories of the determinants of output, unemployment and inflation: the composition and role of fiscal and monetary policy, and international trade and finance.
+3 Credits ECN 101 Introduction to Macroeconomics [B] An introduction to the basic principles and processes of macroeconomics, including theories of the determinants of output, unemployment and inflation: the composition and role of fiscal and monetary policy, and international trade and finance.
 Theories are used to develop and understanding and analysis of current economic issues and policies.

-Prerequisite: ECN 100 with a grade of C- or better or eligible for MTH 095

-ECN 102(B) Introduction to Microeconomics

-An introduction to basic principles, processes, and applications of microeconomics: how a market-based capitalist system determines what products are produced, how they are produced, and the way in which the benefits are distributed.
+3 Credits Prerequisite: ECN 100 with a grade of C- or better or Eligibility for MTH 095 ECN 102 Introduction to Microeconomics [B] An introduction to basic principles, processes, and applications of microeconomics: how a market-based capitalist system determines what products are produced, how they are produced, and the way in which the benefits are distributed.
 Topics include supply and demand analysis for products and for factors of production; production functions and costs; production and pricing of output within different industry structures; efficiency, equity, international trade, externalities and public goods.

-Prerequisite: ECN 100 with a grade of C- or eligible for MTH 095
+Prerequisites: ECN 100 with a grade of C- or better or Eligibility for MTH 095 3 Credits

+ECN 104 Introduction to Macro AND Micro Economics [B] ECN 105 Introduction to Political Economy [B] ,

+Ecological Economics [B]

+ECN

+This course includes the material from BOTH ECN 101 & 102.
+It provides an introduction to the theory and applications of macroeconomics and microeconomics.
+Topics include: national income analysis, unemployment, inflation, economic growth, fiscal and monetary policy as well as supply and demand analysis for products and for factors of production; production functions and costs; production and pricing of output within different industry structures; efficiency, equity, international trade, externalities and public goods.

+Prerequisites: ECN 100 with a C- or better or Eligibility for MTH 095.